What is a Periaktoi?

 The most famous use of periaktoi in ancient Greek theater was in productions of plays by renowned playwrights such as Aeschylus, Sophocles, and Euripides.
 The periaktoi allowed for a seamless transition between scenes, helping to maintain the flow of the performance and keep the audience engaged.

 Medieval theater, Shakespearean productions, and contemporary theater use periaktoi for scenic support.
 Though modified to meet the needs of different theatrical styles and performances, their basic form and function remain the same.

-Here is a drawing for our current production of Mame.
+Here is a rough sketch of my periaktoi plans.
 We will be building 6 Periaktoi columns.
-Check back as I am taking pictures of the process.
-03/06/03…

 Our Periaktoi frames are built using plywood tops and bottoms.
 The middle triangles are custom built from scrap plywood and 1×3 furring strips.
 The notch is for the 1×4 pine boards that will stand the unit up.
 We’ve ordered the lumber at 10 feet.